jacob-y/django-clean-architecture/modules/Infrastructure/README.md

-The `Infrastructure` layer in addition to `/fileStorage`, `/web` and `/webapps`.
+The `Infrastructure` layer in addition to `/fileStorage`, `/web` and `/webapps`, manages anything related to the framework.

-I added this folder in case for future developments.

-For instance if we want to monkey patch an SDK library, we will do it here.
+You can put here your monkey patches of the Django classes.